SpaceG/spaceg.github.io/_posts/2015-03-24-user-is-not-in-the-sudoers-file-this-incident-will-be-reported Kopie.markdown

 <blockquote>
-	"Open Terminal and learn to Fly with your Machine!"
+	"Open Terminal and do Funny Things! :) "
 </blockquote>